Thanksgiving Style Chicken for a Smaller Group

 Thanksgiving is my holiday.
 It’s basically my super bowl!
-But this year, I thought it would be fun to come up with an idea for smaller groups.
-You can still have all of the great qualities of Thanksgiving, but downsized.
+But this year, I thought it would be fun to come up with a wonderful chicken recipe for a smaller group.
+You can still have all of the festive elements of Thanksgiving, but downsized.
 Enter: the Thanksgiving Chicken!
-I am so delighted by this recipe.
-It gets all of the luscious flavors of the turkey in a smaller setting!
+I am so delighted by this chicken recipe.
+It includes all of the luscious flavors of a turkey but in a smaller setting!

 What to Serve at a Smaller Thanksgiving

-Alongside this Thanksgiving Chicken, you can choose a few fabulous sides to go with it.
+To serve with this Thanksgiving Chicken, you can choose a few fabulous sides.

 If you’re feeling like you want some more sides, you could make Roy’s Sausage Sage Stuffing or this easy and delicious Corn Soufflé.
-He found it in the newspaper forever ago, and he’s been making it ever since.
-Then for dessert, you could keep it easy with something like this Jello Mold.
-It’s light and bright after a Thanksgiving meal for the perfect end to the dinner!
+He found it in the newspaper decades ago, and he’s been making it ever since.
+Then for dessert, you could keep it easy with this Jello Mold.
+It’s light and bright after a Thanksgiving meal for the perfect end to dinner!

 What You Need for Your Thanksgiving Chicken